davidcbacker/mastg/demos/android/MASVS-PLATFORM/MASTG-DEMO-0061/MASTG-DEMO-0061.md

 ### Sample

-The sample demonstrates multiple ways of preventing screenshots of sensitive content in two Android components: an Activity and a standard Dialog.
-It also demonstrates incorrect ways of removing the screenshot prevention.
+This sample demonstrates multiple methods for preventing screenshots of sensitive content in two Android components: an Activity and a standard Dialog.
+It shows how the `FLAG_SECURE` flag is set for each component and then immediately removed.

 {{ MastgTest.kt # MastgTest_reversed.java }}